 Smaller dogs can have a reputation for displaying aggressive behavior when confronted by another dog or person.
 The ASPCA suggests dog parents learn the subtle signs of distress in their small dog to proactively keep the dog more comfortable.
 These signs include: lip licking, flattened ears, a tucked tail, crouching, looking away and trembling.

-For example, if your dog is in your arms and someone approaches you, the ASPCA recommends putting your dog on the ground and give him enough leash slack to run away if he or she likes.
-When a dog is on the ground, it has more freedom of movement and can choose whether it wants to investigate the person or dog who is approaching.
+For example, if your dog is in your arms and someone approaches you, the ASPCA recommends putting your dog on the ground and give him enough leash slack to run away if he likes.
+When a dog is on the ground, he has more freedom of movement and can choose whether it wants to investigate the person or dog who is approaching.
 If you can’t put your dog down, turn sideways to the approaching person and hold your dog on the far side, away from the person.

 About the author: Cathy Weselby is a purple-lovin’ ambivert who enjoys exploring new places and ideas, the arts, humorous memoirs, collecting old magazines, and making collages.
 She and her husband live with Sasha, a rescued Australian Shepherd/Border Collie mix, in the Santa Cruz Mountains of California.